AntShestak/CandyDemo/README.md

  Candypocalypse2D game demo, development repo

-Use DEBUG button (top left od the screen) to switch between input types.
+Use DEBUG button (top left of the screen) to switch between input types.